Antiques Appraisal Fair: What’s it worth? - Urbana Daily Citizen

 “We hope that this new fundraising event will be a success,” stated Rob Pollock, event chair.
 “The funds raised will help keep our museum open to the public.”

 Five experienced appraisers will be positioned in locations throughout the museum to accommodate attendees by describing the history and estimated value of each item presented.
-The first appraiser to be highlighted is Greg Shipley.
-Shipley has been a passionate collector of early Americana and Native American artifacts over 50 years.
-Early Americana items include relics from the Colonial and Federal eras (1620-1820).
-Native American artifacts include stone and flint arrowheads and cutting implements, trade goods, tomahawks, beads and wampum.
-Shipley is an avid amateur archaeologist whose favorite part of collecting is hunting for artifacts in the field.
-He looks forward to the Appraisal Fair and helping people learn the approximate value of their prized possession.
+The appraiser highlighted today is Rob Pollock.
+Pollock has been a collector of Mechanical Music and Business Machines since 1974.
+Mechanical music items include phonographs, music boxes, automata, self-playing organs, pianos and related ephemera.
+Business machines include recording devices, adding machines, typewriters, and other office equipment.
+Pollock restored his first Victrola at age 13 and his first typewriter at age 14.
+His favorite part of collecting is bringing long silent machines back to life.
+Pollock is looking forward to the Appraisal Fair and helping you learn what your prized possession is worth.

 About the event

-Note: Editor’s note: This is Part 2 of a 5-part series leading up to the Antiques Appraisal Fair on April 25.